IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 ### Due Week 3:

 **Weekly post on your process website**
--highlight any progress toward your project (beyond the writing)
+- highlight any progress toward your project (beyond the writing)

 **Outline**
 - Compose an outline of your entire paper: it should cover the Abstract, Background, Project, Conclusion and Future Perspectives.
 Refer to the [Thesis Paper](https://idmnyu.github.io/MSThesis-Fall2019/_pages/thesis-paper.html) page for more details on what each of these sections include.